alan-thomas-shaji/alan-thomas-shaji/README.md

 - 🔭 I’m currently working on Frontend Web and Apps
-- 🌱 I’m currently learning many things
+- 🌱 I’m currently learning react!
 - 👯 I’m looking to collaborate on anything you want me to! 😜
 - 🤔 I’m looking for help with backend web and js libraries 🤔
 - 💬 Ask me about Web frontend, app dev, version control and coding